CriticalRange/vulkanmod-extra/README.md

 - **VulkanMod**: 0.5.5+ (Required)

 ### Installation Steps
+0. VulkanMod Extra is designed to work specifically with [VulkanMod](https://modrinth.com/mod/vulkanmod) and won't function without it
-1. Download the latest version from [Modrinth](https://modrinth.com/mod/vulkanmod-extra/versions)
+1. Download the latest version from [Modrinth](https://modrinth.com/mod/vulkanmod-extra/versions).
-2. Install VulkanMod and VulkanMod Extra in your `.minecraft/mods/` folder
+2. Install [VulkanMod](https://modrinth.com/mod/vulkanmod/versions) and VulkanMod Extra in your `.minecraft/mods/` folder.
-3. Launch Minecraft with Fabric
+3. Launch Minecraft with Fabric.
-4. Settings will appear automatically in VulkanMod's options menu
+4. Video Options menu will be automatically edited to fit VulkanMod's design and everything will (hopefully) work with no issues.

 ## Troubleshooting